qimizhang/ride-sharing/Learning to cut/Ltc_solve_matching/README.md

 ## Installation
 The only dependency is gurobipy.
-You can install gurobipy into your `ieor4575` conda environment:
+Install gurobipy:

 ```
 $ conda install -c gurobi gurobi